Best series to stream on Apple TV

 Since it launched in 2019, Apple TV+ has made all manner of star-studded series, but this satirical drama – one of the platform's original launch shows – still takes some beating when it comes to the sheer volume of A-list talent.

-Led by Jennifer Aniston and Reese Witherspoon, the cast has also included the likes of Billy Crudup, Steve Carell and Jon Hamm at various points throughout its run, and some more big names – including Marion Cotillard and Jeremy Irons – are set to join for the upcoming fourth run.
+Led by Jennifer Aniston and Reese Witherspoon, the cast has also included the likes of Billy Crudup, Steve Carell and Jon Hamm at various points throughout its run, and some more big names – including Marion Cotillard and Jeremy Irons – are joining for the currently airing fourth run.

 Set in the world of morning television news, the first season focused on the #MeToo movement – following allegations of sexual misconduct made against the male co-anchor of the titular programme.
 Subsequent runs have spotlighted a number of other recent talking points, and have garnered mixed critical receptions, but the show has remained popular with viewers.